We are grateful to Ashurst for sponsoring our forage-creation programmme.

 Please contact us if you'd like to find out how you can support our education, training and forage-creation projects.

-2014 was a good year for bees.
-As a results, some of our members still have honey to sell.
+Honey harvesting is underway for many of our members and some will have honey to sell.
 Please email us for further details.
 Members have honey from Clapham, Kennington/Southwark, Dulwich, Balham, Stoke Newington, Walthamstow, St James Park and other places.